Starfield traits

 You gain access to special Freestar Collective dialogue options, and better rewards from some missions given by the faction.
 But, crime bounty towards other factions is greatly increased.
 (Can’t be combined with any other faction allegiance trait.)

-Hero Worshipped
+Hero Worshiped

 You’ve earned the attention of an annoying “Adoring Fan” who will show up randomly and jabber at you incessantly.
 On the plus side, he’ll give you gifts…